 Tender Offer and Consent Solicitation.
-In connection with this offering, we will commence a tender offer and consent solicitation with respect to all of Carrols' 9/2% senior subordinated notes for an expected total consideration of \$ million.
-As of June 30, 2004, \$170 million aggregate principal amount of Carrols' 9/2% senior subordinated notes were outstanding.
-The closing of this offering will be conditioned upon the receipt of the tender and consent of at least a majority in aggregate principal amount of Carrols' 9/2% senior subordinated notes outstanding in order to delete the restrictive covenants contained in the indenture governing those notes, and the consummation of the tender offer and consent solicitation will be conditioned upon the closing of this offering.
+In connection with this offering, we will commence a tender offer and consent solicitation with respect to all of Carrols' 91/2% senior subordinated notes for an expected total consideration of \$ million.
+As of March 31, 2004, \$170 million aggregate principal amount of Carrols' 91/2% senior subordinated notes were outstanding.
+The closing of this offering will be conditioned upon the receipt of the tender and consent of at least a majority in aggregate principal amount of Carrols' 91/2% senior subordinated notes were outstanding.
+The closing of this offering will be conditioned upon the receipt of the tender and consent of at least a majority in aggregate principal amount of Carrols' 91/2% senior subordinated notes outstanding in order to delete the restrictive covenants contained in the indenture governing those notes, and the consummation of the tender offer and consent solicitation will be conditioned upon the closing of this offering.
 Holders that provide consents will be obligated to tender and holders who tender will be obligated to consent.
 After we receive the required consents, we intend to enter into a supplemental indenture to remove the restrictive covenants contained in the indenture to facilitate this offering.
 We cannot assure you that the tender offer and consent solicitation will be consummated on the terms described above.
 If any notes are not tendered pursuant to the tender offer, we intend to redeem such outstanding notes.
 The notes are redeemable at our option on or after December 1, 2003 at a price of 104.75% of the principal amount if redeemed before December 1, 2004.
-We will use a portion of the net proceeds from this offering and borrowings under the new credit facility to pay for Carrols' 9/2% senior subordinated notes accepted for purchase in the tender offer and consent solicitation or redeemed after this offering.
+We will use a portion of the net proceeds from this offering and borrowings under the new credit facility to pay for Carrols' 91/2% senior subordinated notes accepted for purchase in the tender offer and consent solicitation or redeemed after this offering.